 Trees are planetary heroes.
-With their incredible carbon-busting, habitat-protecting and wellbeing-boosting powers, trees can ensure a green, healthy and happy future for us and the planet.
+With their carbon-busting, habitat-protecting and wellbeing-boosting powers, they can help ensure a greener, healthier, happier future for us and for our planet.

 About our partner M&G plc

 The Tree Council are working in partnership with M&G plc, the savings and investment company that truly understands the value of trees to fighting climate change.
 By inspiring young people to become young tree champions, we hope to help create a healthier future, for the environment and each other.
 We are incredibly grateful to M&G plc for their fantastic support which will enable us to reach some of the most underserved communities in Britain and inspire them to be a #ForceForNature.